The economy is down/So you already know it’s gonna be a lot of hommies in the town.

 *The other option was number of kids on my street looking longingly through the iron fence at the library’s locked doors.
 Perhaps there’s some sort of combined measure.

 The results of the first survey of British rioters are emerging, and they are even clearer than I would have imagined.
-85 percent of those interviewed said policing was an important or very important factor.
-One 20 year old student said: “It’s how we get treated.
-Really and truly… How we get treated is fucked.
+Eighty-five percent of those interviewed said policing was an important or very important factor.
+One twenty-year-old student said: “It’s how we get treated.
+Really and truly . . .
+How we get treated is fucked.
 So, people just had enough.
 If you keep getting poked, you’re gonna go mad.
 You’re gonna blow up.”
-From The Guardian:
+From the Guardian: